cwevans/design/README.md

 ##Project Status
 We are actively seeking development work.

+##About
+[bcdevexchange.org](https://bcdevexchange.org/) is the public facing site for the BC Developers' Exchange - an experiment in tech innovation and collaboration.

+This repo is for design artifacts for a new responsive site.

 ##Getting Help or Reporting an Issue
 To report bugs/issues/feature requests, please file an [issue](https://github.com/BCDevExchange/design/issues).